AndersDeath/diary2/000-current.md

 # 16 July - Saturday - Yerevan - 290 day of immigration

-Today is Vardavar, I was sitting at home for whole
+Today is Vardavar, I was sitting at home for whole day.